 As I said before, I love adding a seasonal touch to my lessons to increase student buy-in and engagement, and make lessons a little more exciting for us educators, too!
 I’ll share with you my favorite fall-themed counseling and SEL activities, that are all available in both printable and digital versions!

 What’s not to love about an adorable seasonal craft?
-This Fall Feelings and Coping Skills activity is my newest seasonal resource, and teaches students to identify 8 emotions (happy, sad, angry, surprised, scared, nervous, proud, excited) and practice 3 coping strategies to manage each feeling.
+This Fall Feelings and Coping Skills activity teaches students to identify 8 emotions (happy, sad, angry, surprised, scared, nervous, proud, excited) and practice 3 coping strategies to manage each feeling.
 The lesson offers practical skills that students can try right away to help them cope with and stay in control of their emotions.
 The fall feelings craft that lets students explore all 8 emotions is the perfect way to close the lesson, and decorate the hallway or a bulletin board!
 A Halloween version of the lesson is available too, if you prefer that!

 Another favorite fall-themed activity is my “Pumpkin Patch Feelings Game.”
 It’s great for individual and small group counseling, centers, and lessons!
 It is really simple to play and helps students work on feelings identification and social skills.
 To play, students read fall-themed scenarios and imagine how they would feel.
 Then, they drag (or bring) 1 or 2 pumpkin emojis to the wagon that express how they would feel in that situation.
 You can use either the digital or the printable version, whichever works best for you!